 : Disables the network sandbox only.
 The name of this argument is in place for historical reasons.-nocefsandbox

 (Linux only): Disable the CEF renderer sandbox.
-This can be used to bypass the error “The SUID sandbox helper binary was found, but is not configured correctly” which occurs on some Linux configurations (Docker, Ubuntu 24.04).-batch
+This can be used to bypass the error “The SUID sandbox helper binary was found, but is not configured correctly” which occurs on some Linux configurations (Docker, Ubuntu 24.04).-partannotationconfig

 : Configuration file for colors of vehicle part annotations.
 Used by the